Rank the District is an initiative of the Grow Democracy DC Civic Education Fund

 Make sure your vote counts

-Only mark once per column
+Only mark once in each column

-Only mark once per column
+Only mark once in each column

 Only mark once per row